-Sadly hormones do not balance themselves out.
-Always be on the lookout for warning signs that your body gives to know that things are off track.
-Weighing scales going up despite strict diets and exercise, not being able to decide if you are sad or happy, sleepless nights, craving food even after a wholesome meal, lack of libido, and unexplainable fatigue are signs of hormonal imbalance.
+Hormones do not balance themselves out.
+So you've to be on the lookout for your body's warning signs that you're off track.
+Weighing too much despite strict diets and exercise, not being able to decide if you are sad or happy, sleepless nights, craving for excess food, lack of libido, and unexplainable fatigue are all signs of hormonal imbalance.

-Not only are you suffering, but the people who may be around you are as well.
-Mood swings, for instance, can affect the way a woman treats people in her surroundings.
-From monthly period to menopause, it is important to have an understanding of the cause of your hormonal imbalance, including how you should deal with it.
+Not only are you but the people around you are also suffering.
+Mood swings, for instance, can affect the way you treat the people around you.
+From the monthly period to menopause, it is important to have an understanding of the cause of your hormonal imbalance, including how you should deal with it.

 You should be able to tell if you are having hormonal imbalance.
 To do that, you need to know what symptoms are associated with hormone imbalances.
-Though there are many symptoms that can be a sign of hormone imbalance, let me share 6 of them with you today.
+There are many possible symptoms, and we share 6 of them with you here.

 If you feel your hormones are out of balance and need more help, it is paramount to seek professional help to avoid it from running your life.